Wood Fetish

 - Metal Fetish25/100Metallophilia · Objects & MaterialsAn erotic attraction to metal materials (chains, chrome, polished steel, cuffs and collars) drawn from their hardness, coolness, weight, sound, and mirror-like shine.
 A material/texture fetish that frequently overlaps with BDSM gear and restraint aesthetics.25

-From Greek xylon ('wood') + -philia ('love, attraction'), literally 'love of wood', following the -philia naming convention popularised by Krafft-Ebing's Psychopathia Sexualis (1886).
-The same roots produce the homonyms 'xylophile' (a lover of forests and woodworking) and the biological adjective 'xylophilous' (of organisms living on or in wood), neither of which is the fetish sense.
+From Ancient Greek xylon (ξύλον, “wood”) + -philia (“love, attraction”), literally “love of wood”, following the -philia naming convention popularised by Krafft-Ebing's Psychopathia Sexualis (1886).
+The same roots give the homonyms “xylophile” (a lover of forests and woodworking) and the biological adjective “xylophilous” (of organisms living on or in wood), neither of which carries the fetish sense.
+No coiner or first use is documented for the erotic meaning.

 material fetish · natural materials · objectophilia